-Astoundingly, after five years in development, TaleWorlds Entertainment have managed to keep a lot of information about Mount & Blade II: Bannerlord under wraps.
+Astoundingly, after seven years in development, TaleWorlds Entertainment has managed to keep a lot of information about Mount & Blade II: Bannerlord under wraps.
 However, there’s plenty of scope for rampant anticipation from the small glimpses we have had of the game, showing off everything from mounted combat to full-scale castle sieges, and even some of the game’s strategic elements like taking over caravan routes.

-Mount & Blade II: Bannerlord Release date
+Mount & Blade II: Bannerlord release date

-Mount & Blade II: Bannerlord Gameplay
+Mount & Blade II: Bannerlord gameplay

 The good news for fans of the original Mount & Blade is TaleWorlds Entertainment look to be keeping the open-ended sandbox gameplay intact.
 You’ll still lead a group of followers around a medieval sandbox, fighting bandits, fulfilling the wishes of nobles and trying to make a name for yourself by unifying warring factions and bring peace to Calradia.
 That will all play out without many surprises: the world map with its simplified strategic overview of Calradia is returning, the excellent directional swordplay of the original is back, and there also appears to be an equal emphasis on reputation and morale.

 You can align yourself with different empires and attempt to expand their war effort by seizing land from enemy factions.
-To do so, you’ll have to accumulate followers, party members and troop garrisons to aid you in your quest for Calradian domination.
+To do so, you’ll have to accumulate followers, party members, and troop garrisons to aid in your quest for Calradian domination.
 Whereas combat and direct interactions take place in real-time from a third-person perspective, you’ll make all of your tactical and strategic decisions from the world map.
-Moving your party, managing garrisons and plotting attacks all take place in the world map view and time is paused between actions here.
+Moving your party, managing garrisons, and plotting attacks all take place in the world map view and time is paused between actions here.

-Mount & Blade II: Bannerlord Multiplayer and co-op
+Mount & Blade II: Bannerlord multiplayer and co-op

 Another aspect of the multiplayer experience that fans have been asking about since the game’s announcement is whether or not Mount & Blade II: Bannerlord will have a co-op campaign.
-TaleWorlds Entertainment haven’t confirmed or denied the inclusion of such a mode, but they did state in an interview with Rock, Paper, Shotgun that they had looked into creating a co-op campaign and that doing so without dumbing the game down would be technically impossible.
+TaleWorlds Entertainment haven’t confirmed or denied the inclusion of such a mode, but they did state in an interview with Rock, Paper, Shotgun that they had looked into creating a co-op campaign, and that doing so without dumbing the game down would be technically impossible.